sebasgverde/rnn-time-music-paper/README.md

 ```
 ---

-#### Optimal number of layers
+#### Optimal number of units

-Run the script which does 45 experiments (the 3 dataset variations, with the 3 cell types and number of layers from 1 to 5), time will depend on the GPU hardware, in a Nvidia m1000 it takes around a week
+Run the script which does 30 experiments (the 3 dataset variations, with the 2 cell types and 5 number of units), time will depend on the GPU hardware
 ```
 ./rnn-cells-music-paper/paper_scripts/bashlayerscompleteexperimet.sh
 ```
 This will create the folder models, with all the models separated in folders by dataset and cell type.

-It is time now to get the learning curves graphs to reduce the research to 9 models.
+It is time now to get the learning curves graphs to reduce the research to 6 models.
 Use this command for each combination of dataset-cell:
 ```
 tensorboard --logdir models/control/lstm/
 ```